petervanderdoes/AVH-Amazon/readme.txt

 = Features =

 * General
-	* Works with amazon.com, and locales amazon.ca, amazon.de, amazon.co.uk and amazon.fr
+	* Works with amazon.com, and locales amazon.ca, amazon.de, amazon.co.uk and amazon.fr.
+	* Universal List Items from the lists will be shown as well.
+Thumbnails for the items need to be generated seperately by using the option in the Tools section.

 * Wishlist
 	* Add Associated ID.